A reflection model with a radial disk density profile: Discussion and conclusions

 From the simulated observation \textsl{Athena}+\textsl{eXTP}, we can learn something more.
 First, from the ratio plots in the right panel of Fig.~\ref{ratio} we clearly see that {\tt relxill\_nk} is unsuitable to fit the data and there are important residuals in the iron line region.
 On the contrary, {\tt relxillion\_nk} can fit the data well.
 These conclusions are confirmed by the values of the reduced $\chi^2$. {\tt relxill\_nk} cannot fit these simulated data well, while both {\tt relxillion\_nk} and {\tt relxilldgrad\_nk} can (but in the case of {\tt relxilldgrad\_nk} it was expected because the simulation uses {\tt relxilldgrad\_nk}).
-This is quite an important point: even the high-quality data of \textsl{Athena}+\textsl{eXTP} may not be able to discriminate the two models from the quality of the fits.
+This is quite an important point: even the high-quality data of \textsl{Athena}+\textsl{eXTP} may not be able to discriminate the two models from the quality of the fits\footnote{Such a statement is based on the spectral analysis of our study.
+However, \textsl{Athena} and especially \textsl{eXTP} data will be excellent for timing analyses and modeling timing properties may well be able to break this degeneracy.
+For instance, \citet{2019MNRAS.488..324I} show that models with a constant ionization parameter and with an ionization gradient can have similar spectra but they can be distinguished from their different variability properties.}.
 We still see the difference in the estimate of $E_{\rm cut}$, as in the case of the \textsl{NuSTAR} spectrum.
 Last but not least, we see that the estimates of the black hole spin parameter are not very different among the three fits (so reliable spin measurements may still be obtained with a reflection model with constant ionization parameter and electron density), while we find that neither {\tt relxill\_nk} nor {\tt relxillion\_nk} can get an accurate measurement of the deformation parameter $\alpha_{13}$.
 This is the most important finding of the present work.
-Since {\tt relxillion\_nk} provides a good fit, it may be challenging to test the Kerr metric with future X-ray data without additional constraints, as we may not be able to select the correct model.
+Since {\tt relxillion\_nk} provides a good fit, it may be challenging to test the Kerr metric with future X-ray data without additional constraints \citep[e.g., study of the timing properties, see][]{2019MNRAS.488..324I}.
+Fig.~\ref{a13an} shows the $\chi^2$ confidence level curves on the plane $\alpha_{13}$ vs. $\alpha_n$ when we fit the simulated data with {\tt relxilldgrad\_nk} and we do not see any clear correlation between the two parameters.
+For a conclusive result on the possibility of testing the Kerr metric with \textsl{Athena} and \textsl{eXTP}, we presumably need a full model that has a density gradient and has $E_{\rm cut}$ as a free parameter.

 This work was supported by the Innovation Program of the Shanghai Municipal Education Commission, Grant No.~2019-01-07-00-07-E00035, the National Natural Science Foundation of China (NSFC), Grant No.~11973019, and Fudan University, Grant No.~JIH1512604.
 D.A. is supported by a Teach@T{\"ubingen} Fellowship.